Updated Jan 5th, 2019

 Here’s the good news – bone broth is incredibly rich in collagen.
 Skip the powdered collagen supplements and make some homemade bone broth!
 It’s easy, cost effective, and great for your body!

-What Types of Broth Are There?
+Types of Broth

 The best part about broth is the many different types of them.
 You can make bone broth from any types of bones.